-- 1. Toolbox meetings: brief meetings, where predetermined topics on safety are discussed (raising issues are continually reassessed and actions for improvement are put in motion. - 2.
+- 1. Toolbox meetings: brief meetings, where predetermined topics on safety are discussed (raising important issues, recommendations for improvement, building an open communication channel amongst personnel at all levels).
+As topics and suggestions are recorded, safety issues are continually reassessed and actions for improvement are put in motion. - 2.
 Safety inspections: field inspections by all employees with the aim of identifying dangerous behaviors. - 3.
-Safety drills: fire, earthquake and evacuation drills take place frequently, where a scenario is proposals for improvements. - 4.
+Safety drills: fire, earthquake and evacuation drills take place frequently, where a scenario is developed and supervisors and facility personnel hold discussions to encourage employee proposals for improvements. - 4.
 Safety meetings: held by the refinery's General Manager in order to provide guidance to employees and exchange views on safety issues. - 5.
 Organizational cultural survey: The commercial companies through this procedure, measure the awareness of all employees regarding the QHSSE management system.